The Difficulty Defining Deviant Behavior

 in our society who define deviance are usually those in positions of power

-Theories of the roots of deviance abound but no single theory explains deviance as there may be more complex factors at work.
-For instance, deviance often manifests in disenfranchised groups because of limited opportunities.
-This idea gives rise to the argument that society contributes to deviant behavior through oppression, racism, prejudices, bullying, and many other elements that unjustifiably exclude members of society.
+Theories abound but no single theory explains deviance likely due to more complex factors at work.
+For instance, deviance often manifests in disenfranchised groups because of limited opportunities giving rise to the argument that society contributes to deviant behavior through oppression, racism, prejudices, bullying, and many other elements that unjustifiably exclude members of society.

 Deviance is topic of tremendous controversy because of its relativistic qualities and the ensuing arguments over what is right and wrong in the larger scope of society.
 When studying deviance, one must disengage the tendency to judge or fail to objectively document the elements and impacts of social phenomena.